 1. "Cloud-based project management is not secure."

 Software-as-a-Service (SaaS) companies understand that they cannot attract enterprise customers without providing world-class data security.
 Safeguarding all the potentially critical data that will go into project management systems will always will be a priority for providers of cloud solutions.
+You may wonder what is professional services in SaaS, and it is typically defined as short to mid-term events that focus on achieving specific outcomes.
+Security is crucial if your organization is invested in professional services for SaaS, as many small projects have the potential for many compromises, without the correct tools and software.

 Cloud-based tools are actually more secure than having software installed in hundreds of computers.
 State-of-the-art security teams for on-premise software is cost-prohibitive for many businesses, but cloud apps with thousands of customers can afford to hire full-time security experts to protect their servers.
 As part of your due diligence, have your cloud service provider walk you through their security processes and setups.
 Ask them to prove that your company's data will be safeguarded from threats and risk.
 Software is only as secure as the environment in which it is hosted.